barricklab/breseq/src/doc/gd_format.rst

    Delete this many bases from the start or end of the inserted mobile element.
 This deletion occurs with respect to the top strand of the genome after the element is flipped to the orientation with which it will be inserted.
 * **ins_start=**\ *<string>*, **ins_end=**\ *<string>*
    Append the specified bases to the start or end of the inserted mobile element.
 These insertions occur after any deletions and will be inside of any duplicated target site bases.
+* **mob_region**\ =\ *<seq_id:start-end >*
+   Use the existing copy of the mobile element specified as a seq_id:start-end region to apply this mutation.
+Useful when different annotated members of a mobile element family have slightly different sequences.

 AMP: Amplification mutation
 """""""""""""""""""""""""""